Sam-foster/Project/readme.md

      * **Result:** PASS

-     The contact form is very basic every section is clear and easy for the user to understand.
+     The contact form is very basic, every section is clear and easy for the user to understand.

      ![Contact](assets/readme-images/contactdesk.png)
      The mobile version of the contact form.